Blanket Size Chart and Dimensions Guide

 1. Afghan Blanket Size

 The Afghan blanket is the most coveted variety of throw blankets.
-An afghan is a costly throw, but vibrant colors, intricate crochet designs, and the warmth of karakul wool make it worth every penny.
-The blanket dimensions of an afghan are 50 inches wide and 65 inches long; they are great as couch cozies or as a thin blanket.
+An Afghan is a costly throw, but vibrant colors, intricate crochet designs, and the warmth of karakul wool make it worth every penny.
+The blanket dimensions of an Afghan are 50 inches wide and 65 inches long; they are great as couch cozies or as a thin blanket.

 afghan blanket size